Frogerall/weather-api/README.md

   - Explore the live demo of the Weather API App: [Live Demo](https://frogerall.github.io/weather-api/)

 - **Article on API Key Security:**

   - For securing API keys, refer to this valuable article: [API Key Security](https://gist.github.com/derzorngottes/3b57edc1f996dddcab25)

+  ## Help

+If you encounter common problems or issues while using this kindly contact me on my email

 ## Authors